Mummy Confession: So, I’ve blogged and I’ve also ventured into the realm of creating a small business as well.

 If you plan to use your own name for your business, there’s not much to do.
 But, if you are trading as a different name, or have come up with some great name…

 1. Be sure it’s available!
 Check ASIC for registered business names.
-Search Facebook and Instagram for business names in use.
+Search Facebook, Instagram and Website URLS for business names in use.
 Check trademarks and other registered places so you won’t be violating any of that legal stuff.
 Check domain names to see if the website URL is available in the .com and .com.au formats.
 (You can always set up redirects if you are using just one URL.)
-Some places to check are Crazy Domains, GoDaddy, or VentraIP (but you do not need to purchase through them.
-Feel free to use them to browse some ideas for URL names.)
+Some places to check are Crazy Domains, GoDaddy, or VentraIP )

 2. Check social media handles for short and memorable related names.
 You’ll want to have the SAME name/username across social media if possible, and not be confused with other businesses that could be in the same niche.